 - You must have first class or good 2.1 standard undergraduate degree.

-- You must be able to demonstrate our essential behaviours and technical skills.
+- You must be able to demonstrate our essential behaviour, ability, experience and technical skills.

 If you do not satisfy the minimum academic requirements on the basis of your undergraduate degree, you can demonstrate the academic standard through one or more of the following completed qualifications:

 - A GDL (or CPE) at distinction, or at commendation with at least one mark at distinction and substantial additional skills and knowledge

 - A completed Masters Degree in law (LLM, BCL, MA or M Phil) at 2.1 (merit) or above.